 My father would read funny books to me, what are now called comic books, about super heroes such as Superman, Batman, Roy Rogers, and Gene Autry.

-By the time I went to school I had pretty much figured out how to read.
-I remember reading “See Spot run” and similar statements about Dick and Jane in the first grade, and wondering "what is this?"
+By the time I went to school at age five I had pretty much learned how to read.
+I remember reading “See Spot run” and similar statements about Dick and Jane in the first grade, and thinking "so what?"

 Not much it turned out.
-But somehow Dick and Jane and Spot in first grade reading books seemed to cause most kids to learn how to read.
+But somehow Dick and Jane and Spot in first grade looking at picture books caused most kids to learn how to read.

 The Advantages of Reading and the Disadvantages of Not Reading